rmppmove-tools/readmarkable-koreader-installation-tool/README.md

 ## 1. Downloading the Software

-## Note: Your reMarkable™ device will first need to be switched to Developer Mode befor you can use this installation tool.
+## Note: Your reMarkable™ device will first need to be switched to Developer Mode before you can use this installation tool.
 Please visit the following link on reMarkable™'s website for addition information about Developer Mode https://support.remarkable.com/s/article/Developer-mode

 Download the correct .zip file version for your specific machine operating system (Windows, MacOS) from the following download links: